ethz-pes/mirroring_method_matlab/README.md

 * Line conductors (without zero radius) are accepted
 * No HF effects (skin or proximity) are considered (can be added in post-processing)

-This tool is developed by the **Power Electronic Systems Laboratory at ETH Zurich** and is available under the **BSD License**.
-The code is also available on the ETH Data Archive.

 ## Examples

 The following examples are included: